kappaduck/.github/contributing.md

 that you'll be politely asked to change something.
 We appreciate any sort of contributions and don't want a wall of rules to get in the way of that.

-## Before you contribute

-Before you start contributing, please take a moment to read our policies:

-- [Branch policies]

 ## How can I contribute?

 There are many ways you can contribute.
 Here are a few things you can do to help out: